elastos/WorldBankPOC/doc/SOW-01-framework-experiment.md

 The primary architecture of Coreboot is:
 ![Coreboot Arch](images/comparision_coreboot_uefi.svg)
-More information can be found [here](https://doc.coreboot.org/getting_started/architecture.html)
+More information about the Coreboot architecture can be found [here](https://doc.coreboot.org/getting_started/architecture.html)

 Coreboot uses the Linux Kernel [coding style](https://doc.coreboot.org/coding_style.html) and it offers some security features by default: